Signs of Meth Abuse

 The changes caused by meth to one’s physical appearance and mental state can be astounding; however, a person who abuses meth often does not recognize the signs within themselves.

-For those who are worried that someone they care for is abusing or has become addicted to the drug, they must be able to accurately identify what the signs of meth use are.
+For those who are worried that someone they care for is abusing or has become addicted to the drug, they must be able to accurately identify what the signs of meth addiction are.

-This knowledge is crucial when it comes to helping a friend or family member get the help they need from centers such as True Recovery, where we offer individualized rehab, addiction counseling, and other services to people who are recovering from meth abuse.
+This knowledge is crucial when it comes to helping a friend or family member get the help they need from Meth at centers such as True Recovery, where we offer individualized rehab, addiction counseling, and other services to people who are recovering from meth addiction.

 The changes in a person’s physical appearance are some of the first and most stunning indications that they have a meth addiction.